 Dentists sometimes dub zirconia "ceramic steel" for its resilience.
 Unlike traditional porcelain, which is glassy and brittle, zirconia is polycrystalline with no glass phase, meaning it resists crack propagation exceptionally well.
 The result is a crown that can withstand heavy chewing forces and bruxism without chipping or breaking easily.

-How is Zirconia-made Crown Fabricated?
+How is a Zirconia Crown Fabricated?

 Many dental labs often stain and glaze the crown for a final color match, or they polish it to a smooth sheen.
 The entire workflow – design, milling, and sintering – leverages advanced equipment to ensure accuracy.

 Some modern clinics even have in-house milling units, enabling same-day zirconia restoration: the dentist can prepare the tooth, digitally design and mill a crown on-site, sinter it in a specialized fast furnace, and cement it – all in one day.
 This eliminates the need for a temporary crown in those cases.
+Note: same‑day delivery depends on the zirconia system and furnace programme; not every zirconia is validated for speed sintering, so clinicians should follow the manufacturer’s IFU.

 Key Properties of Dental Zirconia